PopicLab/insilicoSV/README.md

 4. Run ```insilicoSV``` providing the path to the config file as input. ```insilicoSV``` will automatically create output files in the YAML file directory.

-A customizable WDL pipeline is also provided to automatically simulate reads and produce alignments for downstream analysis from the simulated genome.
-The pipeline can be configured to (1) simulate the genome, (2) simulate a single or multiple read datasets (currently supported platforms: Illumina, PacBio, and ONT) from this genome, (4) align the reads, and (5) visualize the alignments at the simulated SV sites.
+Two customizable WDL pipelines are also provided to automatically simulate synthetic genomes and reads and produce alignments for downstream analysis.
+Each pipeline can be configured to (1) simulate one or multiple genomes, (2) simulate a single or multiple read datasets (currently supported platforms: Illumina, PacBio, and ONT) from these genomes, (4) align the reads, and (5) visualize the alignments at the simulated SV sites.
 See [WDL](docs/wdl.md) for more information.